jacqueline-kraus/MS3-TravelCrowd/README.md

 - Changing the background-image automatically: Having automatically changing background-images, that change on reload of the page.
 This is a source of inspiration and brings the user in a better travelling mood.
 Idea is similiar to [Bing](https://www.bing.com/).
 - Liked-deals list: Option to save deals of others that a user likes and wants to review later without searching again for it.
 - IATA code list: Autocomplete option for IATA code in the departure airport input field.
+- Password reset: Give the user the option to change their password

 # Technologies used: